azer89/GPU_Curve_Rendering/README.md

-An Implementation of a SIGGRAPH paper:<br/>
+An implementation of a SIGGRAPH paper:<br/>
 Resolution Independent Curve Rendering using Programmable Graphics Hardware<br/>
 by Charles Loop and Jim Blinn<br/>
 SIGGRAPH 2005<br/>